beatjs/react-native-create-module/README.md

   name: String, /* The name of the library (Default: Library) */
   modulePrefix: String, /* The module prefix for the library (Default: react-native) */
   platforms: Array, /* Platforms the library will be created for.
 (Default: ['ios', 'android']) */
   packageIdentifier: String, /* (Android only!)
-The package name for the Android module (Default: com.react-native.library) */
+The package name for the Android module (Default: com.beatjs) */
   githubAccount: String, /* The github account where the library is hosted (Default: `github-account`) */
   authorName: String, /* The author's name (Default: `Your Name`) */
   authorEmail: String, /* The author's email (Default: `yourname@email.com`) */